 You can trade shares online via the IG trading platform, which offers you a fast and smart way to trade via your web browser.
 You will have full dealing functionality and be able to open, close and edit positions with just a few clicks.

 Learn more about the IG online trading platform.

-Beginners can start trading by learning as much as possible about the market before they open a position.
-One way to do this is to take a look at IG Academy’s range of online courses and live webinars.
+Beginners can start trading or investing in stocks by learning as much as possible about the market before they open a position.
+One way to do this is to take a look at IG Academy’s range of online courses.

-Another way for beginners to gain confidence trading is by opening an IG demo account.
-Where they can practice trading in a risk-free environment with $20,000 in virtual funds.
+Another way for beginners to gain confidence trading stocks is by opening an IG demo account.
+They can build their strategy in a risk-free environment by practising trading with £10,000 in virtual funds.

 How do you buy shares in a company?

 Find out more about a range of markets and test yourself with IG Academy’s online courses.